 Dr. Hecht received a Ph.D. in computer science from Northwestern University, a Master’s degree in geography from UC Santa Barbara, and dual Bachelor’s degrees in computer science and geography from Macalester College.
-He was a keynote speaker at WikiSym – the premiere conference on wikis and open collaboration – and has received awards for his research at top-tier publication venues in human-computer interaction and geography (e.g. ACM CHI, COSIT).
-He has collaborated with Google Research, Xerox PARC, and Microsoft Research, and his work been featured in the MIT Technology Review, New Scientist, AllThingsDigital, and various international TV, radio, and Internet outlets.For Prospective Students:
+He was a keynote speaker at WikiSym (among other venues) and has received awards for his research at top-tier publication venues in human-computer interaction and geography (e.g. ACM CHI, ACM CSCW, ACM Mobile HCI, COSIT).
+He has collaborated with Google Research, Xerox PARC, and Microsoft Research, and his work been featured by NPR, Time Magazine, the Washington Post, MIT Technology Review, New York Magazine, Vox, El País, Le Monde, Der Spiegel, Australian Broadcasting Corporation, and various international TV, radio, and Internet outlets.For Prospective Students:

-I am currently looking for students excited about doing work at the intersection of HCI, geography, and big data.
+I am currently looking for students excited about doing work at the intersection of human-computer interaction, spatial computing, and social computing.
 Undergraduate and graduate students who would like to join my group should feel free to e-mail me directly.
 Please include a little bit about yourself (e.g. your major, degrees, CV/resume) and let me know something about your research interests.
-I have worked with students with backgrounds in computer science, geography (with strong technical skills) and/or related disciplines.
+I have worked with students with backgrounds in computer science, geography (with strong technical skills), data science, information science, and/or related disciplines.

 Selected Recent Publications: